FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model: Experiments

 \subsubsection{Open-Vocabulary Object Detection}

 To assess the impact of vision-language alignment models on open-vocabulary detection (OVD), we adopt a training-free evaluation protocol that avoids biases from detector fine-tuning.
 Unlike prior approaches~\citep{wu2023clipself} that require small-scale detector training on fixed categories, our method directly leverages the zero-shot generalization of alignment models to calibrate confidence scores and category predictions in the final OVD output.
 This allows for a cleaner analysis of the contribution of image-text alignment to OVD performance.
 We adopt a fusion strategy that leverages the vision-language alignment model to refine the class predictions and confidence scores of a pre-trained detector.
 Specifically, similarity scores from the alignment model are combined with the detector’s original confidences via geometric averaging, enabling more semantically accurate and calibrated open-vocabulary detection.
 We use LLMDet~\citep{fu2025llmdet} as the base detector and evaluate on the challenging LVIS dataset~\citep{gupta2019lvis}, which contains 1,203 categories.
-Categories are split into frequent, common, and rare based on occurrence frequency, and AP is reported per group.
-As shown in Table~\ref{table_lvis}, FG-CLIP 2 combined with LLMDet achieves the best performance among open-source methods, demonstrating strong practical utility and validating its superior generalization in detection scenarios.
+As shown in Table~\ref{table_lvis}, FG-CLIP 2 combined with LLMDet achieves the best performance among open-source methods, demonstrating its strong practical utility and superior generalization in detection scenarios.